sigalrmp/puzzles-2022/README.md

 # puzzles-2022

-This is the code for the first two puzzles that I have finished: Sudoku and futoshiki.
+This is the code for three puzzles: Sudoku, futoshiki and hashi.

 SUDOKU